oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

 This lab assumes you have:

-* Joined demo Windows Image to Entra ID Domain
+* Joined demo Windows Image to an Entra ID Domain

 * Installed and Configured OUA